 Robeson County Disaster Recovery Committee | Official Website

-Welcome to RCDRC.com your 24 hour online resource for news and updates about Robeson County's official Long-term Recovery Group [LTRG} and ongoing Hurricane Matthew disaster recovery efforts.
+Welcome to RCDRC.com your 24 hour online resource for news and updates about Robeson County's official Long-term Recovery Group [LTRG} and ongoing Hurricane Matthew and Hurricane Florence disaster recovery efforts.

 RCDRC is happy to announce that we are now able to accept donations via the web through a Secure Online gateway provided by Church World Service, Inc. CWS serves as our fiscal agent, and as such, CWS accepts contributions, gifts and grants for the Robeson County Disaster Recovery Committee.
 [RCDRC]